Rules & Regulations

 Students are to be discerning, prudent and responsible in their use of technology.
 Students demonstrate their commitment to community when they consider the impact their online activities have on others.

-- Mobile phones and electronic communication devices (e.g., smart watches, fitness trackers) are strictly disallowed in examination premises.
-When these items are found in any student’s possession during the examinations, he/she will be booked for having the intent to cheat.
+● Mobile phones and electronic communication devices (e.g., smart watches, fitness trackers) are strictly disallowed in examination premises.
+When these items are found in any student’s possession during the examinations, he/she will be booked for possession of disallowed items.

-- Students are not to use the technology for personal gain and inappropriate purposes (e.g. surfing pornographic / hate sites, downloading of pirated software/files, hacking into school or external systems, etc).
+● Students are not to use the technology for personal gain and inappropriate purposes (e.g. surfing pornographic / hate sites, downloading pirated software/files, hacking into school or external systems, etc).
+Photographs and videos of schoolmates and staff should not be taken without their permission.

-- If the school has reason to suspect that a student’s mobile phone has been used to commit an offence, the school may confiscate the mobile phone for further investigation.
+● If the school has reason to suspect that a student’s electronic device has been used to commit an offence, the school may confiscate the electronic device for further investigation.

 - Students are not allowed to bring items used for gambling purposes.